 As at 31 December 2013, the investments in foreign currency bonds held by the Company are categorized by issuer as follows: 19.36% of the foreign currency bonds were issued by the PRC government and Chinese companies; 45.65% by overseas governments and institutions; 20.46% by overseas financial institutions and 14.53% by overseas companies.
-The Company has made a provision for impairment losses of US\$92 million for its investments in foreign currency bonds).
+The Company has made a provision for impairment losses of US\$92 million for its investments in foreign currency bonds (mainly for Lehman bonds).